sbv239/XML-to-DB/readme.md

 #### Description

-- Parser reads only the first file in the args and only if it is a xml
+- Parser reads only one file in the args and only if it is a xml
 - If there is any null field in <person> than no DB insert will be provided
-- Duplicates checked by UID
+- Duplicates checked by UID.
+It should be unique